AnanyaJha04/NETWORK-SNIFFER/README.md

 # NETWORK-SNIFFER
+This Python script is a basic network sniffer.
 ## Purpose-
-This Python script is a basic network sniffer.
 Its primary purpose is to capture and display network packets traveling through a network interface.
-It's a tool for network monitoring, educational purposes, and basic network troubleshooting.
+It's a tool for network monitoring and basic network troubleshooting.
 It allows you to see the raw data that is being sent across the network.

 ## Features-
 1. Packet Capture: Captures raw network packets.